sei-international/AFOLU-tool/README.md

 ## License
 This project is licensed under the [Apache 2.0](LICENSE).

+## Acknowledgments
+The original version of this tool was based on an excel-tool developed by C. Malley (SEI).

 ## Contact
 For questions or further information, please reach out to the maintainers via the [Issues](https://github.com/) tab or contact us at [charlotte.wagner@sei.org.